langmead-lab/monorail-external/README.md

 ```

 `<study>` and `<sample_id>` can be anything that is unique within the set.

-The trailing `1` in the command signifies that the aggregation will be over multiple studies.
-This is the only working mode of the unifier as of 2020-10-22 but requires very careful directory/file naming/layout of the input data (recount-pump's output).
-Please see #layout-of-links-to-recount-pump-output-for-recount-unifier section earlier to do this correctly.

 If you only want to run one of the 2 steps in the unifier (either gene+exon sums OR junction counts), you can skip the other operation: